Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: OPTIMIZING THE REPEATER GAIN

 \section{OPTIMIZING THE REPEATER GAIN}

-In this section, we develop an algorithm to find the optimal repeater gain which maximizes the per-user DL/UL SE.\footnote{That is, we maximize the SE for one individual DL or UL user.
-We do not account for the performance of the remaining users; developing such algorithms, e.g. maximizing the sum SE, is left for future work.} This is equivalent to maximizing the corresponding SINR, under the power constraint \eqref{eq:P_max}.
-First, we note that both SINRs \eqref{eq:SINR_d} and \eqref{eq:SINR_u} are rational functions in the amplification gain $r_\text{r}$; specifically ratios of second-order polynomials on the following form: where in the DL SINR \eqref{eq:SINR_d} we have
+In this section, we develop an algorithm to find the repeater gain which maximizes the SE of one single DL or UL user.
+We do not account for the performance of the remaining users; developing such algorithms maximizing, e.g., the sum SE, is left for future work.
+We do this restriction as it allows for a rather simple optimization framework which lets us extract initial insights into the compatibility of dynamic TDD and repeater-assisted massive MIMO.

+Maximizing the SE for a given user is equivalent to maximizing the corresponding SINR, under the power constraint \eqref{eq:P_max}.
+Note that both SINRs \eqref{eq:SINR_d} and \eqref{eq:SINR_u} are rational functions in the amplification gain $r_\text{r}$; specifically ratios of second-order polynomials on the form: